ijmccallum/Mini-Site-Generator/readme.md

 ---

 ## Syntax Highlighting
-the `html` tag allows editors to apply html syntax highlighting.
+The `html` tag allows editors to apply html syntax highlighting.
 Different editors will need different things to get this going:

  - VS Code requires a plugin: https://marketplace.visualstudio.com/items?itemName=bierner.lit-html
  - Atom does it automatically?